 - i.
-Current fire protection facilities are located at the Visalia Station 55, located approximately 2.2 miles northwest of the property, and can adequately serve the site without a need for alteration. - ii.
-Current police protection facilities can adequately serve the site without a need for alteration. - iii.
+Current fire protection facilities are located at the Visalia Station 54, located approximately 2.0-mile east of the property, and can adequately serve the site without a need for alteration.
+Impact fees will be paid to mitigate the project's proportionate impact on these facilities. - ii.
+Current police protection facilities can adequately serve the site without a need for alteration.
+Impact fees will be paid to mitigate the project's proportionate impact on these facilities. - iii.
 The project will not generate new students for which existing schools in the area may accommodate. - iv.
-Current park facilities can adequately serve the site without a need for alteration. - v.
+Current park facilities can adequately serve the site without a need for alteration.
+Impact fees will be paid to mitigate the project's proportionate impact on these facilities. - v.
 Other public facilities can adequately serve the site without a need for alteration.